ADMIRE (ADvocates for Mental Illness treatment REform) Greater Milwaukee Area

 Reforms at the State (Wisconsin) Level

-Amend the Chapter 51 Involuntary Commitment standard for being able to get care from "imminent danger to self or others" to something like New York's Kendra's Law or California's Prop 1.
+1. Amend the Chapter 51 Involuntary Commitment standard for being able to get care from "danger to self or others" to "in severe psychosis and in need of immediate treatment."
+It is not possible to predict whether a person will harm themselves or others while in severe psychosis.
 Possible changes to the Chapter 51 state statutes.

 Reforms at the Milwaukee County Level

-Increase the number of psychiatric beds in the county.
-Many organizations have recommended 30-50 beds per 100,000 people, so Milwaukee County should have 300-500 beds, and they aren't even close.
+1. Increase the number of psychiatric beds in the county.
+Many organizations have recommended 30-50 beds per 100,000 people, so Milwaukee County should have 300-500 beds--and they aren't even close.

-Decriminalize serious mental illness (SMI).
+4. Decriminalize serious mental illness (SMI).
 Treat people in hospitals, not jails.
+Require a psychiatric evaluation for everyone who enters the criminal justice system.
 Over 50% of the inmates at the Milwaukee Secure Detention Facility have a mental illness, according to their own website.

 Reforms at the Federal Level